ThisIsNima/ComputerVisionProject/README.md

 # Computer Vision Project

-An image classifier with CNN based architecure using Tensorflow and OpenCV.
+An image segmentation and classification project with CNN based architecure using Tensorflow and OpenCV.